Jinger Duggar And Jeremy Vuolo Visit Science Center At College, Jinger Talks Physics On ‘Counting On’

 Jinger Duggar and Jeremy Vuolo recently went on a date that was romantic, artistic, and scientific.

 On Monday night, Jinger Duggar took to Instagram to show off a few of her latest photographs.
 The images were snapped at the Lamar Bruni Vergara Environmental Science Center at Laredo Community College, a “living science laboratory” for students in the Laredo, Texas area.
 According to the center’s website, it “supports college-level study in various disciplines, including all sciences, the visual arts, languages, mathematics, kinesiology and speech/drama, among others.”

-However, Jinger Duggar probably wasn’t there as a student; members of the general public can also pay a small admission fee to visit the center and take a guided educational class.
+However, Jinger Duggar probably wasn’t there as a student as members of the general public can also pay a small admission fee to visit the center and take a guided educational class.
 These visitors can get up close and personal with wildlife native to the Rio Grande region while they stroll through lush representations of the area’s ecosystem.

 Jinger’s Instagram slideshow included pictures of butterflies, flowers, turtles, and alligators.
 She also snapped a photo of Jeremy Vuolo visiting “his buddy Peter,” a friendly deer.